Kristina01111000/Drws_site/README.md

 change the text in the widget about patreon, also add patroen mentions around the site

-should i add a page about the patreon? or just link to the actual patreon
+should i add a page about the patreon? or just link to the actual patreon see if the wordpres update changed the constnat contact problem